HenryNewcomer/vim-theme-papaya/README.md

     let g:papaya_gui_color='blue'

 Most of the colors will be shared bewteen the different Papaya themes, hence why I'm not making the blue one it's own separate theme.
+Also note that this blue version is only for terminals that support truecolor.
+There aren't enough color variations to properly do the theme justice on 256-color terminals.

 ---